jundalisay/superb/content/en/research/sarkar/criminals/part-9b-sin.md

 We cannot allow this to continue.

-3. Strike the Stagnancy with a Hammer
+### 3. The solution to stagnancy is to strike it with a Hammer

 To solve this cause of sin, the intellectual approach does not work.